-The final results of the judging for both GENERAL and STUDENT categories will be directly informed to each prizewinner by December 31, 2008.
+Prizewinners will be informed of the final results of the judging for both the GENERAL and STUDENT categories by the end of December, 2009.

-Note: Qualified works for the final stage and prizewinning works will be reported on the website of Japan Mint (https://www.mint.go.jp/eng/enjoy-eng/event-eng/eng_event_icdc.html).
-No results will be informed to unsuccessful applicants.
-The Most excellent work and the Excellent work will be exhibited at the venue of the Tokyo International Coin Convention to be held in May 2009.
+Note: Information on the works that have qualified for the final stage and prizewinning works will be published on the Japan Mint Web site (https://www.mint.go.jp/eng/enjoy-eng/event-eng/eng_event_icdc.html).
+Unsuccessful entrants will not be informed.
+Winners of the Most Excellent Work and Excellent Work awards will be exhibited at the Tokyo International Coin Convention to be held in May 2010.

 (Director of O Art Museum/ Director of the World Children's Art Museum in Okazaki)

-(Sculptor/ Medallist, Former Chief Officer for Design of Mint Bureau, Japan)
+(Sculptor/ Medallist, Former Chief Officer for Design of Japan Mint)

-(Sculptor/ Medallist, Former Chief Officer for Design of Mint Bureau, Japan/ Director General of Japan Art Medal Association)
+(Sculptor/ Medallist, Former Chief Officer for Design of Japan Mint / Director General of Japan Art Medal Association)

 President of Japan Mint